-More than 30 countries have joined the Geneva Consensus Declaration, a Declaration that has as its axis the protection of women and girls.
-Therefore, we believe that the Minister of Equality, Ms. Irene Montero, should ask the government of Spain to sign the Declaration.
+More than 30 countries have joined the Geneva Consensus Declaration, a Declaration that focuses on the protection of women and girls.
+Therefore, we believe that the Minister of Equality, Ms. Irene Montero, should ask the Spanish government to sign the Declaration.

 We have sent you a letter, the full text of which is copied below:

-As you know, the governments of Brazil, Egypt, Hungary, Indonesia, Uganda, the United States and the United States led the virtual signing of the "Geneva Consensus Declaration" on Thursday 22 October, which has been joined by more than 30 countries.
-The Declaration reclaims universally recognized human rights and at the same time crystallizes essential principles in favour of women, the family and national sovereignty, which should be at the centre of all international policies and programmes.
+As you are well aware, the governments of Brazil, Egypt, Hungary, Indonesia, Uganda, and the United States led the virtual signing of the "Geneva Consensus Declaration" last Thursday, October 22, which has been joined by more than 30 countries.
+The Declaration reclaims universally recognized human rights and at the same time crystallizes essential principles in favor of women, the family and national sovereignty, which should be at the center of all international policies and programs.

-Despite the repeated articulation of these principles by UN member states, UN policy over the past decades has marginalized mothers, relegated the family and undermined national sovereignty both normatively and programmatically.
+Despite the repeated enunciation of these principles by UN member states, UN policy over the past decades has marginalized mothers, relegated the family and undermined national sovereignty both normatively and programmatically.

-For this reason, we consider the signing of this Declaration as a historic and important event. we ask the government of Spain, through its Ministry of Equality, to join this Geneva Consensus..
+For this reason, we consider the signing of this Declaration as a historic and important event. we ask the Spanish government, through its Ministry of Equality, to join this Geneva Consensus..
 We understand that this Ministry recognizes itself in this Declaration that puts women and girls as a political priority, especially in terms of health.

-We reaffirm that ?the family is the natural and fundamental element of society and is entitled to the protection of society and the State?that "motherhood and childhood are entitled to special care and assistance".and that "women play a decisive role in the family".as well as reaffirming the contribution of women to the "well-being of the family and the development of society"..
+We reaffirm that "the family is the natural and fundamental element of society and is entitled to the protection of society and the State".that "motherhood and childhood are entitled to special care and assistance".and that "women play a decisive role in the family".as well as reaffirm the contribution of women to the "well-being of the family and the development of society"..

 Women of the World Platform

 General Assembly of the United Nations.
 (1948).
 "Universal Declaration of Human Rights" (217A [III], Article 16(3)).
 Paris.